 When using copyrighted materials in Moodle:

 One easy way to free yourself from the time required to secure copyright clearance for electronic reserves is to link to an article that Sims Library has already licensed through one of our databases.
-If you need help finding a pertinent article to use with your classes or to determine if your “favorite” article is already online in one of our licensed databases, please contact the Sims Library Reference Desk or Connect To A Librarian.
+If you need help finding a pertinent article to use with your classes or to determine if your “favorite” article is already online in one of our licensed databases, please contact the Sims Library Reference Desk or Ask a Librarian.

 The University Copyright Policy is available online at: